1 – Anne Jeffries (1645)

 Neil’s father called for Father Ryan who arrived at the house, said some prayers and then hit the cousin with a stole.
 Incredibly, the cousin came back to life.
 Who knows what really happened on that day but one thing is for sure, something astounding and inexplicable occurred.
 Before the fairy struck her, she grabbed Neil’s brother.
 According to Father Ryan, this prevented her from being taken by the fairies forever.

 Just to prove that fairy stories are not just confined to the United Kingdom and Ireland, we have a bizarre tale to tell that involves three brothers, a tiny man, and two bloodthirsty dogs.
 When you read it, you may think it is the tale of a UFO but can some of these stories be explained away by the existence of fairies, or is there another reason for these odd occurrences?

 In May 1913, the three Latham brothers, Clyde, Sid, and Silbie were chopping cotton on a farm near Farmersville, Texas.
-They were alerted to an unusual presence by the incessant barking of their two dogs, and when they went t investigate, the boys were stunned to see a tiny green man about 18 inches tall.
+They were alerted to an unusual presence by the incessant barking of their two dogs, and when they went to investigate, the boys were stunned to see a tiny green man no more than 18 inches tall.
 According to the boys, the man was wearing a green rubber suit as opposed to having green skin.